Man in blue and white plaid dress shirt holding microphoneman in blue and white plaid dress shirt holding microphone

 What Our Students Think

-In Year Two you will engage in theoretically informed debates on contemporary social issues topics such as mobilities, globalization, status, social class, and decolonization.
-You will study the ideas of race, ethnicity, nationality and citizenship in a historical perspective that takes account of power and inequalities.
-You will explore how human mobility and the categorisations of groups of people transform societies and these social phenomena can contribute to explain social inequalities and practices.
-You will enhance your understanding of how bodies are constructed, categorised and regulated in contemporary Western societies and will critically discuss bodily choices, practices and discourses in neoliberal capitalist society, including topics such as cosmetic surgery, sex education, and fitness culture.
+In Year 2 (Level 5), you will build on your learning and skills, by engaging in theoretically informed debates on contemporary social issues such as mobilities, globalisation, status, social class, and decolonisation.
+You will also study race, ethnicity, nationality and citizenship in a historical perspective that takes account of power and inequalities.
+This entails an exploration of how human mobility and the categorisations of groups of people transform societies, and how these social phenomena can contribute to and explain continued social inequalities.
+The sociology of the body is another core topic explored – you will build an understanding of how our bodies are constructed, categorised and regulated in contemporary Western societies, with a critical focus on topics such as gender, race and disability.
+You will consider the influence of wider forces such as social media and social policies on bodily experiences and practices, and you'll be encouraged to apply and evaluate the theories learned to your own examples and observations from everyday life.

-Theoretical understandings also span across all three levels of study, with students building the ability to apply and appraise theory in reference to a variety of social problems.
+Theoretical understandings span across all three years of study, with students building the ability to apply and appraise theory in reference to a variety of real-world social problems.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 This course is delivered in three terms of ten weeks each.
-In each term, students study 40 credits comprised of either one or two modules.
+In each term, you will study 40 credits comprising either one or two modules.
 Scheduled contact hours range between approximately six and ten hours per week, depending upon level of study and the complexity of the material being taught.
-This course is primarily delivered in-person, with some online learning.
-You can expect to take part in interactive sessions comprising of lecture content, task-based workshops and peer-led seminar discussions.
+This course is primarily delivered in person, with some online learning.
+You can expect to take part in interactive sessions comprising lecture content, task-based workshops and peer-led seminar discussions that enhance subject knowledge and build key academic skills.

-There will be a broad range of assessment methods to optimise learning and skill development for a diverse range of learners with unique needs and preferences, and to enable students to build a wide array of skills to thrive in the workplace.
-These will include formative assessment such as group tasks and discussions where students can receive feedback from lecturers and their peers to build their confidence and skills.
-Summative assessment will include written coursework, such essays (short and long form), summaries and critical reviews of literature and/or policy, case studies/ reports, and writing for public as well as academic audiences.
-In addition, summative assessment will focus on visual, verbal and practical skills, encompassing, for example, posters, presentations and Q&A discussions.
+There will be a broad range of assessment methods to optimise learning and skill development for a diverse range of learners with unique needs and preferences, and to enable you to build a wide array of skills to thrive in the workplace.
+These will include formative assessment such as group tasks and discussions where you can receive feedback from lecturers and your peers to build your confidence and skills.
+Summative assessment will include written coursework, such essays (short and long form), summaries and critical reviews of literature and/or policy, case study reports, and writing for public as well as academic audiences.
+In addition, summative assessment will focus on visual, verbal and practical skills, encompassing, for example, posters and presentations.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core – building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.